- Aim/Focus

 -

-Does the scheme owner have a documented Chain of Custody standard or other traceability requirements?
+Does the scheme owner have a documented Chain of Custody standard or other traceability requirements that apply to the full supply chain?

 -